vbnin/Apple-JSON-discovery-server/README.md

 # Apple JSON Discovery Server Setup Guide

-This guide will help you prepare a Linux machine to run Apache web server and set up a JSON Discovery Server for account-driven enrollment workflows using the files from this [GitHub project](https://github.com/vbnin/Apple-JSON-discovery-server).
+This guide will help you prepare a Linux machine to set up a JSON Discovery Server for account-driven enrollment workflows using Apache and the files from this [GitHub project](https://github.com/vbnin/Apple-JSON-discovery-server).

 This guide is a proof of concept to showcase how Apple devices can be enrolled using the account-driven enrollment method.
 You should adapt it to your own environment.

 ## Prerequisites